 A Local's Agra: 12 Questions with Rashid, a Fifth-Generation Marble Artisan

-Rashid Khan was born in 1993 in Taj Ganj, the neighborhood that literally backs onto the Taj Mahal's eastern wall.
-His family has practiced pietra dura — the Mughal marble inlay technique — for five generations.
-His grandfather supplied restoration stones for the Archaeological Survey of India.
-His father runs a small atelier off Fatehabad Road.
+Rashid Khan was born in 1993 in Taj Ganj, the neighborhood that backs directly onto the Taj Mahal's eastern wall.
+His family has practiced pietra dura — the Mughal marble-inlay technique — for five generations.
+His grandfather supplied restoration stones to the Archaeological Survey of India; his father runs a small atelier off Fatehabad Road.

 You can literally see the Taj from your roof.
 Does it ever get old?

-"Honestly?
-No. And I know that sounds like I'm performing for a tourist, but I mean it.
-The Taj changes — not like a building changes, but like a person changes mood.
-Some mornings it's pink and soft.
-Some evenings it goes completely orange and looks angry.
-During monsoon, when the Yamuna floods and the reflection doubles, it's like two Taj Mahals.
+It never does.
+To Rashid, the Taj changes — not the way a building changes, but the way a person changes mood.
+Some mornings it turns pink and soft.
+Some evenings it goes completely orange and looks almost angry.
+During the monsoon, when the Yamuna floods and the reflection doubles, you get two Taj Mahals at once.

 What's the biggest misconception tourists have about Agra?

-"That Agra is the Taj Mahal and nothing else.
-People fly from Delhi, see the Taj for two hours, take the photo, and leave.
-They miss Fatehpur Sikri, which is — in my opinion — more impressive because it's an entire abandoned city.
-They miss the Baby Taj, which has finer inlay work than the Taj itself.
-Most people don't know about Chini Ka Rauza, the glazed tile tomb — the only Persian-style building in Agra and maybe 20 tourists visit per day.
+The biggest one: that Agra is the Taj Mahal and nothing else.
+Most visitors fly in from Delhi, give the Taj two hours, take the photo, and leave.
+They miss Fatehpur Sikri — to Rashid, more impressive than the Taj because it's an entire abandoned city.
+They miss the Baby Taj, whose inlay work is finer than the Taj's own.
+Almost no one finds Chini Ka Rauza, the glazed-tile tomb — the only Persian-style building in Agra, and lucky to see 20 tourists a day.

 What do tourists consistently get wrong?

-Second, not buying the composite ticket.
-INR 1,100 for foreigners, covers five monuments.
-Individual tickets cost INR 1,600.
-The counters don't advertise it — you have to ask.
+Second: skipping the composite ticket.
+At INR 1,100 for foreign visitors, it covers five monuments; buy them individually and you'll pay INR 1,600.
+The counters won't advertise it — you have to ask.

-Third, hiring unofficial guides.
-A real ASI-licensed guide costs INR 500-700 for two hours.
-An unofficial one charges INR 200 and then takes you to his brother's marble shop.
+Third: hiring unofficial guides.
+A licensed ASI guide runs INR 500-700 for two hours.
+The unofficial one charges INR 200, then steers you to his brother's marble shop.
 You haven't saved money.
-You've lost your afternoon."
+You've lost your afternoon.

 Your family runs a marble shop.
 How do people tell real from fake?

-Fake pieces use resin or synthetic stones.
-The surface has bumps where they've been glued.
-A genuine small box takes two to three days and costs INR 500-1,500.
-A fake costs INR 100.
+Fakes use resin or synthetic stones, and you'll feel the bumps where they've been glued on.
+A genuine small box takes two to three days to make and costs INR 500-1,500; a fake costs INR 100.

-Visit Kalakriti Cultural Centre on Fatehabad Road.
-Artisans work in front of you.
-Prices are honest because they're attached to a cultural institution, not a commission network."
+For the real thing, head to Kalakriti Cultural Centre on Fatehabad Road, where artisans work in front of you and prices stay honest because the workshop answers to a cultural institution, not a commission network.

 Where do you eat when you're not at home?

-Special dinner — Peshawri at ITC Mughal.
-The dal bukhara and frontier kebabs, INR 2,000-3,000 for two.
-Genuinely one of the best meals in North India.
-We go twice a year for celebrations.
+For a special dinner, Peshawri at the ITC Mughal turns out dal bukhara and frontier kebabs at INR 2,000-3,000 for two — genuinely one of the best meals in North India, the kind the family saves for celebrations twice a year.

-Street food?
-The dahi bhalla vendor near the old cinema in Sadar Bazaar — no shop name, just a cart, 20+ years.
-INR 40 a plate.
-Go between 5 and 7 PM."
+For street food, find the dahi bhalla cart near the old cinema in Sadar Bazaar — no shop name, just a cart that's been there 20-plus years.
+INR 40 a plate, best caught between 5 and 7 PM.

 What tourist trap would you tell everyone to skip?